 Consider the strategies below to help support healthy weight gain during pregnancy.

 Fuel your body well.
 Focus on colorful fruits and vegetables, whole grains, lean protein, healthy fats, and plenty of water.
 Limit processed foods like soda, sweets, and fried snacks.
 While you generally don’t require any additional calories during the first trimester, you need about 340 and 450 more calories during the second and third trimesters, respectively.

 Manage upset stomach during pregnancy.
 Pregnancy is a miraculous experience, but it’s not always butterflies and rainbows.
 It can bring some pretty unpleasant side effects to your gastrointestinal system.
-Combat upset stomach with these tips.

 Stay active.
 The American College of Obstetricians and Gynecologists (ACOG) recommends at least 150 minutes of moderate intensity exercise each week for pregnant women.
 Walking, swimming, stationary bicycling, and modified yoga are all great options, but if you had a workout routine you enjoyed prior to pregnancy, you can usually continue it with your healthcare provider’s approval.
 If you’re new to exercise, make sure you listen to your body and don’t push yourself past your limit.
 Begin with five minutes of physical activity and gradually work up to 30 minutes most days of the week.